 To determine antioxidant needs, do the ‘Free Radical Check’.
-Home test kits are available at our office (for pick up/mailing).
+Home test kits are available at our office (for pick up) or online.
 See our videos.

 3) Maintain adequate vitamin D.

 Know your vitamin D level and get a blood test, which measures 25-OH vitamin D (the best form to analyze).
 Normal reference range is 30-100 ng/ml, but ideal is 50-80 ng/ml, according to experts.
 If supplementing, take vitamin D3 and not vitamin D2, which is inferior.
-(1, 2) Consider ADK caps (code: D20079), or Liposomal ADK (code: D14955) if you prefer liquid, through our Virtual Pharmacy.
+(1, 2) Consider ADK caps (code: D20079), or Liposomal ADK (code: D14955) if you prefer liquid, through our two online Virtual Pharmacies.
 Take 1 cap per day, unless otherwise specified by blood testing.
 Note: this product contains vitamin K (as MK-7, the preferred form).
 Please consult your doctor if you are taking any blood thinning drugs.

 4) Eat only healthy fats!